What is an Ingress controller in Kubernetes¶

 There may be several situations where you want to deploy your Kubernetes cluster on bare metal or on-premises rather than deploy it on public cloud.
 When you are running your applications on bare metal Kubernetes clusters, it is much easier to route TCP or UDP traffic using a service of type

 LoadBalancer than using Ingress.
 Even for HTTP traffic, it is sometimes more convenient than Ingress.
 However, there is no load balancer implementation natively available for bare metal Kubernetes clusters.
 Citrix provides a way to load balance such services using the Ingress controller and Citrix ADC.
 For more information, see Expose services of type LoadBalancer.

 You can deploy Citrix ADC ingress controller in the following deployment modes:

 As a standalone pod: This mode is used when managing ADCs such as Citrix ADC MPX, or VPX that is outside the Kubernetes cluster.

 As a sidecar in a pod along with the Citrix ADC CPX in the same pod.
 The controller is only responsible for the Citrix ADC CPX that resides in the same pod.

-You can deploy Citrix ingress controller using Kubernetes YAML or Helm charts.
-For more information, see Deploying Citrix ingress controller using YAML or Deploying Citrix ingress controller using Helm charts.
+You can deploy the ingress controller provided by Citrix using Kubernetes YAML or Helm charts.
+For more information, see Deploy Citrix ADC ingress controller using YAML or Deploy Citrix ADC ingress controller using Helm charts.